 The Baronsmead VCTs have raised over £500m since 1995, with £43m of new shares issued in the last tax year.
 The minimum subscription amount under the last offer was £3,000.
 Investors may also buy shares in the VCTs on the secondary market, but without the same VCT tax relief benefits.

-Investors can also access access more information about the VCT share price and the company through the listed company (ticker: BVT)
+Investors can also access more information about the VCT share price and the company through the listed company (ticker: BVT)

 To receive information about share offers please sign up using the form below: